 You are about to find out the most incredible off the beaten path in Florida that will just blow your mind!
 From kayaking on the natural springs, to caves, waterfalls, reefs and all between.
 I am about to introduce you the best hidden gems in Florida that only some locals know about.
 Are you ready!?

 Perhaps I am biased, as I moved to Florida 16 years ago and I call this place “home”.
-It means I have been exploring every corner of the Sunshine State, and I know Florida like the back of my hand, which is why I am sharing the top off the beaten path in Florida – from the most amazing pristine beaches to the hidden gems most tourists don’t even know about.
+It means I have been exploring every corner of the Sunshine State.
+I know Florida like the back of my hand, which is why I am sharing the top off the beaten path in Florida that you need to add to your bucket list!

 This guide is packed with insider tips on how to visit the best off the beaten path in Florida.
-So, without further ado, pack your sunscreen and camera and get ready to explore the off-the-beaten-path in Florida, and discover some new treasures for your bucket list!
+So, without further ado, pack your sunscreen and camera and get ready to explore the off-the-beaten-path in Florida, and discover some new treasures at the Sunset State!

 You might also be interested in:

-- Everything you need to know to go explore Ten Thousand Islands in Florida
+- How to explore Ten Thousand Islands in Florida

 - How to explore Honeymoon Island State Park in Florida

 - How to explore Caladesi Island State Park in Florida